Custom Search Form in WordPress (Without Plugin)

 How to Display Search Results in WordPress (search.php)

-To display search results after visitor has submitted the form, we will use search.php template of WordPress.
-It is a default template which is used to display search results.
-The below code snippet will show search results in following order:
+To display search results after a visitor has submitted the form, we will use the search.php template of WordPress.
+It is a default template that is used to display search results.
+The code snippet below will show search results in the following order:

-- Show WordPress search form on top of search results.
+• Show the WordPress search form on top of search results.

-- Show a message alert if there are no posts found for given search term.
+• Show a message alert if there are no posts found for the given search term.

 search.php